moorara/interview/cheatsheets/2-sorting.md

 }
 ```

-  - LSD and MSD Radix sorting algorithms are efficient for a large number of keys with small constant width.
   - MSD Radix sorting algorithm accesses memory randomly, and it is **cache inefficient**.
   - MSD Radix sorting algorithm creates huge number of small sub-arrays due to recursion, and it is much too slow for small sub-arrays.
   - Cut-off to insertion sort for small sub-arrays can be implemented.